 Cloetta´s sales and competitors

-Sweden is Cloetta’s largest market and accounted for 30 per cent (29) of Cloetta’s total sales in 2015.
-In Sweden Cloetta is the market leader in sugar confectionery and pastilles, Mondelez (including the Marabou brand) in chocolate and Wrigleys in chewing gum.
-Overall, Cloetta is the second largest player in the Swedish market, with a share of around 24 per cent (23) of the confectionery market.
-Mondelez has approximately 31 per cent (29) of the market.
+In Sweden Cloetta is the market leader in candy and pastilles, Mondelez (including the Marabou brand) in chocolate and Wrigley’s in chewing gum.
+Overall, Cloetta is the second largest player in the Swedish market for packaged confectionery, with a share of around 23 per cent (23).
+Mondelez has approximately 31 per cent (31) of the market.
 The retail chains’ private labels have a share of around 5 per cent (5) of the confectionery market and 42 per cent within nuts.

 The Swedish grocery retail trade is concentrated and increasingly centrally steered, but with good opportunities for influence at the local store level.
 The task for Cloetta’s sales force is to ensure distribution as well as placement and space in the stores in compliance with central agreements, but also to provide the trade with support in implementing campaigns and launches.
 The pick & mix concepts are handled by a dedicated sales and merchandising organization.
-The service trade is a vital sales channel for Cloetta.
+The service trade is a vital sales channel.
 In recent years, alternative sales channels like building supply stores, movie theatres, arenas, etc., have become increasingly important.

 Datamonitor and Mintel